Overview

 New South Brewing

 New South has been brewing in Myrtle Beach since 1998.
-The signature brews, New South White and Nut Brown Ale, are available throughout the region in cans, bottles, and on tap.
-Fan favorite Dirty Myrtle, New South’s Double IPA, can be found on tap in restaurants and bars throughout the area.
-Get up close and personal with the New South crew by stopping in at the taproom where a number of brews are on tap, including some brewery-only options.
+The flagship brews, New South White and Nut Brown Ale, are available throughout the region in cans, bottles, and on tap.
+Fan-favorite Dirty Myrtle, a Double IPA, can be found on draft in area restaurants and bars.
+Stop in at the taproom to sample a number of their signature styles and some brewery exclusives.

 More InfoTidal Creek Brewhouse

 Tidal Creek Brewhouse offers small-batch specialty craft beers at The Market Common in Myrtle Beach.
 A relative newcomer to the area, Tidal Creek has quickly attracted a loyal fan base with their relaxed, dog-friendly atmosphere and tasty brews.
-Favorites include the Breezy Blonde American blonde ale and a variety of IPAs.
-Tidal Creek also offers freshly roasted coffees as well as breakfast, lunch and dinner daily.
+The Breezy Blonde American blonde ale and Beach Ream IPA are many patrons’ favorites.
+Stop in and try their weekly small batch.
+Tidal Creek also offers fresh-roasted coffees, cocktails, and mocktails.
+The craft kitchen here serves breakfast, lunch, and dinner daily.
 Brunch is served on Saturdays and Sundays.

 More Info